halnasri/nlohmann_json/TSF/trustable/assertions/TA-DATA_CONTEXT.md

 - Is sensitive data handled correctly (broadcasted, stored, discarded, or anonymised) with appropriate encryption and redundancy?
   - **Answer**: This is not explicitly applicable.
 The captured test data does not include personal or sensitive data.
 - Are proper backup mechanisms in place?
-  - **Answer**: No explicit project-level backup mechanism is defined for the test-results database beyond GitHub’s own infrastructure.
+  - **Answer**: No explicit project-level backup mechanism is defined for the test results database beyond GitHub’s own infrastructure.
 - Are storage and backup limits tested?
   - **Answer**: The `capture_test_data_memory_sensitive.py` script enforces size limits for the persistent database and fails the workflow if they are exceeded.
 There is no backup mechanism.
 - Are all data changes traceable?